rapontual/auctionmanager/README.md

 # Auction Manager
 This project goal is to implement the "Car Auction Management System"

 ## Technology
 - Microsoft .NET 8
 - Swagger to test API endpoints
 - No Database used (in memory objects)

+## Setup
+There are no dependencies, no Docker containers, just clone the repository and run the application.
+For testing, the application adds 5 vehicles (ids 100-104), which can be queried by the /vehicle/serch endpoint

 ## Architecture diagram
 ![image](https://github.com/rapontual/auctionmanager/assets/8179423/a9097cc0-3dfa-48c2-82f2-9112f364e098)